Tgolb7/Portfolio/README.md

 <h2>Contribution</h2>
 Contributions are not open to this repository as it primarily serves as a showcase of personal projects.
 However, feedback and suggestions are always welcome!
-If you have any questions or ideas, feel free to contact me.
+If you have any questions or ideas, feel free to contact me (information below).